W.A.K.O. World Championships 2007 (Belgrade): K-1

 W.A.K.O.'s K-1 category uses the same rules set by the K-1 organization and combine a mixture of techniques from Muay Thai, Karate, western boxing and other forms of stand up fighting.
 The main difference between K-1 rules and other forms of kickboxing is the use of the clinch and knees – which have recently been limited to one knee per clinch.
 Attacks that are legal include strikes to the head (front, side and forehead), the torso (front and side), leg (any part) and foot/feet (sweeps only).
 As mentioned before fighters are also allowed to knees (only one hand to clinch and one knee strike per clinch) and can use the back fist/spinning back fist technique.
 Strikes that are illegal include attacks to the top of the head, the back, the top of the shoulders, the neck and shots to the groin.
 Techniques involving elbows are also illegal.
 Due to the amateur nature of W.A.K.O. championships all fighters must wear protection for their head, teeth, breast (women only) groin, shin and feet, and must fight with the standard 10 oz gloves.

 Each fight is three, two-minute rounds and is scored by three judges who score successful (legal) strikes that are not blocked, and are thrown with full power.
 As with other forms, illegal strikes may result in a point(s) deduction or even disqualification.
-Unlike Full-Contact and Low-Kick it is not necessary for the minimum six kicks per round to be counte.
+Unlike Full-Contact and Low-Kick it is not necessary for the minimum six kicks per round to be counted.
 Victory can be achieved by a point's decision, technical knockout or knockout, abandonment (when one fighter gives up), disqualification or by a walkover (other fighter is unable to participate).
 If a fighter is knocked down three times in the fight he will automatically lose via technical knockout.
 More detail on K-1 rules can be found at the official W.A.K.O. website.

 Weight classes in K-1 at Belgrade were similar to that of the Low-Kick category, with the men having eleven weight classes from bantamweight (54 kg or 118.8 lb) to super heavyweight (over 90 kg or 200.2 lb), while the women's had six beginning at featherweight (52 kg or 114.4 lb) and ending super heavyweight (over 70 kg or 154 lb).
 Belarus was the most successful nation in K-1 winning five gold, three silver and five bronze in both the male and female categories.